saraelsh13/portfolio/systems-ai.md

 - Experiments in making system behaviour legible for users and stakeholders

 You can explore specific frameworks and examples in my case studies under **Work**.
+Explore my [AI Prompt Library](ai-prompt-library.md) for examples of structured prompting and evaluation.